 Glass: Framing behind glass provides the ultimate physical protection for your print.
 When framing gloss and semi-gloss prints, allow time for 'out-gassing' before placing behind glass, particularly in colder climates, where the evaporation of glycol in the inks can occur quite slowly and leave a slight

 oily fog on the glass inside the frame.
 We recommend finishing your print presentation with a minimum 99% UV resistant glass or a 70% UV resistant (AR70) glass with Reflection Control.
-Optimally a 99% UV Control or 'Museum Control' glass would be used.
+Optimally a 99% UV Control or 'Museum Control' glass should be used.